-A truly versatile perennial grass, blue fescue has a wonderful blue color that lasts all year.
-It can be used as an accent plant, in mass plantings, containers, crevices—the list is endless!
+A truly versatile perennial grass, blue fescue has an eye-catching blue hue that lasts all year.
 With its clump-forming habit, blue fescue forms uniform balls of foliage topped with feathery straw bloom stalks in the summer.
+It can be used as an accent plant, in mass plantings, containers, and crevices.
 Blue fescue is also very drought tolerant, making it a great choice for rock gardens.

-With its compact habit and blue foliage, blue fescue works well in many settings.
+With its compact habit and blue foliage, blue fescue works well in a variety of settings.
 The classic blue color of the foliage accents most colors and makes a cool statement in a mass planting.
 Blue fescue's uniform habit adds both texture and color when used in mixed containers.
-Its noninvasive trait also means it works well as an edging plant because it won't leave its bounds.
+It stays in bounds, not spreading very quickly, so it also works well as an edging plant.
 If you plan on using these plants in masses, select the same variety to ensure same-color foliage.

 Blue Fescue Care Must-Knows